deepsadhi/OCv2/README.md

 OIL PRICE COMPARISON
 ====================

-The app compares the price of petroleum products such as diesel, kerosene and petrol between Nepal and India.
+Oil Price Comparision is an app designed to compare the prices of petroleum products (Petrol, Diesel, Kerosene and LPG gas) between Nepal and India (Delhi).

 VERSION: